DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 php -S 0.0.0.0:8080 -t public public/index.php
 ~~~

-After that you can open http://127.0.0.1:8080 in a browser and you will see the default Slim page.
+After that you can open [http://127.0.0.1:8080]() in a browser and you will see the default Slim page.

 ###Downloading DHTMLX Gantt

 Now you need to [download dhtmlxGantt](http://dhtmlx.com/docs/products/dhtmlxGantt/download.shtml).
-Then extract the content of the archive into the public folder of the created project.
+Then extract the content of the archive into the *"public"* folder of the created project.
 You will have the following structure of folders:

 <img src="desktop/folder_structure_php.png">